Solar emergency backstop

 Manufacturers:

-CSIP-Aus approved devices need to be tested by AusNet in order to be approved for installation on our network.
+CSIP-Aus approved devices need to be tested by us in order to be approved for installation on our network.
 Manufacturers should continue working with us so we can test and approve all CSIP-Aus certified inverters.

 We'll keep our approved inverter list updated as we test and add more approved inverters.
 If you would like to add your inverter to this list, please email us immediately to arrange for Software Communications Client testing: solarbackstop@ausnetservices.com.au.

-Key dates: Emergency backstop and CSIP-Aus
+Key date: Emergency backstop and CSIP-Aus

 • 1 Oct 2024: Emergency backstop for small and medium systems commences

-From 1 October 2024, rooftop solar installers must add a solar emergency backstop device on any solar system (equal to and less than 200kW) that they are installing, upgrading, repairing or replacing.
+As of 1 October 2024, rooftop solar installers must add a solar emergency backstop device on any solar system (equal to and less than 200kW) that they are installing, upgrading, repairing or replacing.

 Typically, this involves: